Deferral

 What is the deadline to defer?

-What happens if my deferral request is rejected?
+What happens if my deferral request is rejected or I have missed the deadline?

-If your deferral request is rejected, you may try to obtain further evidence and resubmit your request if the assessment deadline has not passed, or if an exam has not yet ended.
+If your deferral request is rejected, you may try to obtain further evidence and resubmit your request if there is more than 24 hours before the assessment deadline or start time of the exam.

 What happens after submitting a deferral?